 Address: niveau galerie commercial, Pl.
 Ville-Marie local 11220, Montreal, Quebec, Canada H3B 3Y1

 MAC Montreal, or en francais, Musée d’Art Contemporain de Montréal, was founded in 1964 and was Canada’s first museum devoted to contemporary art.
-It’s been in this location in the Place des Arts complex in downtown Montreal since 1992.
+It’s been in downtown Montreal’s Place des Arts complex since 1992.

 The museum’s collection includes over 7,000 works by 1,500 different artists – 1,200 of whom are still alive.
-As you might guess, MAC Montreal focuses on Canadian contemporary artists, but it also includes works from artists around the world.
+As you might guess, MAC Montreal focuses on Canadian contemporary artists and includes works from artists worldwide.

-This contemporary art museum is a great one for fans of all types of artistic mediums.
-Across its 163,000 square feet of gallery space, you’ll be able to view paintings, sculptures, photographs, drawings, installation art, and even video.
+This contemporary art museum is great for fans of all types of artistic mediums.
+Across its 163,000 square feet of gallery space, you can view paintings, sculptures, photographs, drawings, installation art, and even video.

-There are four large rooms for temporary exhibitions, so if you like MAC Montreal on your first visit, when you return in the future you’ll have a totally different experience.
+There are four large rooms for temporary exhibitions, so if you like MAC Montreal on your first visit when you return in the future, you’ll have a different experience.
 Anyone interested in art will enjoy this museum.